RobertoCordova/onnx/README.md

 The answer to this question is the difference between training a model and using a model.</p>
 <p>Training a model required a lot of resources, but once we have it, we will just take small mount of data and pass it through our model, this step is called <i>Inference</i>.</p>

-<p>In addition, when we have our model trained, we can compress its size with different techniques such as <i>Prunnig</i> or <i>Poda</i>, which look for connections in our model that are not really part of the final result and erase them.</p>
+<p>In addition, when we have our model trained, we can compress its size with different techniques such as <a href="https://en.wikipedia.org/wiki/Decision_tree_pruning"><i>Prunnig (Poda)</i></a>, which look for connections in our model that are not really part of the final result and erase them.</p>

 <p>In this simple project, I will use Pytorch with ONNX and Transfer Learning, to build a model that can be running in a web application.</p>
 </br></br>